 6.35.1 Applicability to language

-Fortran supports recursion, so this vulnerability applies.
-Possibly recursive procedures are marked with the recursive attribute, thereby leaving some documentation of the programmer’s intentions.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.35 applies to Fortran since it supports recursion.
+In Fortran 2018, procedures are recursive by default; the keyword non_recursive is required to indicate the opposite.
+Previous versions provide the recursive attribute to permit recursion.

 Recursive calculations are attractive in some situations due to their close resemblance to the most compact mathematical formula of the quantity to be computed.